-There are two major approaches to identifying and implementing changes within a watershed to address water quality impairments and incorporate the recommendations of the TMDL: management of stormwater under the stormwater permitting program and development of watershed based plans.
-The percent reductions established in this TMDL can be achieved by implementing control actions where technically and economically feasible that are designed to reduce E. coli loading from nonpoint sources (Load Allocation) and point sources (Waste Load Allocation).
+The percent reductions established in this TMDL can be achieved by implementing control actions where technically and economically feasible, that are designed to reduce E. coli loading from nonpoint sources (Load Allocation) and point sources (Waste Load Allocation).
+These actions may be taken by State and Local government, academia, volunteer citizens groups, and individuals to promote effective watershed management.